RahulGuptaMS/24CAP-606--Python-Project/README.md

   - Uses `googletrans`'s `Translator` class to perform translations.
   - The `translate_now` function handles translation and updates the output text box with the translated text.

-## **License**

-This project is licensed under the MIT License.
-Feel free to modify and use it for your own purposes.